LaunchCode-Education-Archived/liftoff-OLD/playbooks/mentor-playbook/week-2/README.md

     * They aren't skilled enough with languages or technologies they are using.
         * Give them some advice on learning tools, and notify the CEM.
     * They are blocked and need assistance before moving forward.
-        *
         * If they are blocked you can help them!
 However, try to make sure they aren't reliant on your help to make progress.
-Try pointing them in the correct direction over writing code, or debugging with them.
+Try pointing them in the correct direction over writing code or debugging with them.
 * Students will be anxious about live coding.
     * Encourage them to talk out loud, ask questions, and follow the steps.
-    * Encourage them to continue practicing on their own, and with others outside of class.
+    * Encourage them to continue practicing on their own and with others outside of class.
 * Students won't talk much during live coding.
     * Encourage them to ask questions.
     * Have them talk through their logic, or why they decided to do something.